-The notion of urban unit is based on the continuity of built up land mass and the number of inhabitants.
-We call urban unity a municipality or a group of municipalities which includes a continuously built up zone (no cut of more than 200 meters between two constructions) and at least 2,000 inhabitants.
+The concept of urban unity is based on the continuity of the built environment and the number of inhabitants.
+Urban units are built in metropolitan France and in the French overseas departments according to the following definition: a commune or group of communes with a continuous built-up area (no more than 200 metres between two buildings) with at least 2,000 inhabitants.

 These thresholds of 200 metres for the continuity of habitat and a population of 2,000 inhabitants are the result of internationally-adopted recommendations.

-In France, the calculation of the space between two constructions is realized by the analysis of databases on the built of the National Geographical Institute (IGN).
+In France, the calculation of the space between two constructions is realized by the analysis of databases on the built of the National Institute for Geographic and Forest Information (IGN).

 The urban units are periodically redefined.
 The current zoning dated 2010 was established in reference to the population of the census of 2007 and on the territory geography on January 1st, 2010.
 A first demarcation of towns and agglomeration was realized whith the census of 1954.
 New urban units were then constituted during the censuses of 1962, 1968, 1975, on 1982, 1990 and 1999.